 Nonetheless, it is recommended that the inclusion of these options within the WRMP are accompanied by an explicit commitment that the programming and construction processes for this scheme take into account the proximity of the SPA and Ramsar site.
 The WRMP should stipulate that construction works on the short section of pipeline adjacent to the SPA will be programmed to avoid the winter (October to March) period entirely where possible.
-If this is not possible then a planning application a schemespecific impact assessment including noise modelling will be undertaken and agreed with Natural England, to demonstrate that maximum noise levels will not exceed 70 dBA(LAmax) at the SPA boundary during the October to March period.
-If necessary to achieve noise levels below 70dBA(LAmax) mitigation will be implemented.
-British Standard BS5228 is a suitable source of mitigation measures which sets out tried and tested standard mitigation measures applicable in all situations.
+If this is not possible then a planning application a scheme-specific impact assessment including noise modelling will be undertaken and agreed with Natural England, to demonstrate that maximum noise levels will not exceed 70 dBA(LAmax) at the SPA boundary during the October to March period.
+If necessary to achieve noise levels below 70dBA (LAmax) mitigation will be implemented.
+British Standard BS5228 is tailored to human receptors rather than wildlife; therefore its assessment thresholds are not appropriate to use in this case.
+However, it is also an excellent source of noise mitigation measures which sets out tried and tested standard mitigation measures applicable in all situations.
 They include: using quieter techniques, use of cowling or damping to contain/limit noise and use of close-board fencing (if required).
 The detailed assessment at the project level will also consider which components of the construction programme (if any) do not have any adverse effects so that these can be programmed for delivery (where feasible) during October to March.

-24 Cutts N & Allan J. 1999.
+&lt;sup>25 Cutts N & Allan J. 1999.
 Avifaunal Disturbance Assessment.
 Flood Defence Works: Saltend.
-Report to Environment Agency 25 2Cutts, N., Phelps, A. and Burdon, D. (2009) Construction and waterfowl: Defining Sensitivity, Response, Impacts and Guidance.
+Report to Environment Agency 2Cutts, N., Phelps, A. and Burdon, D. (2009) Construction and waterfowl: Defining Sensitivity, Response, Impacts and Guidance.
 Report to Humber INCA, Institute of Estuarine and Coastal Studies, University of Hull

 Maximum noise levels (LAmax) for any works undertaken during October to March should not exceed 70dB at the SPA boundary.
 Since the noisiest activity associated with the works is likely to be removing the pavement surface to install the pipes this should be possible.
 If it isn't possible to keep below that noise level then the relevant works must avoid the October to March period.
+Achieving this requirement should be entirely possible given the nature of the works.
+For example, hand-held pneumatic breakers typically produce noise levels of 85 dB at 1m from source (LAeq).
+Since noise attenuates by 6 dB for every doubling of distance and the SPA boundary is 20m from the nearest area of open water in the SPA typical noise levels should have fallen to 55 dB and maximum noise levels will be below 70 dB.
+This is without any mitigation.
+Moreover the open water of the SPA is only that close to the route for a short stretch of c.
+10m.
+Most of the SPA is much more distant.